 What I’m about to share with you today pertains to men and women, young and old.
 It’s for anyone who wants to gain and/or maintain muscle mass and even LOSE fat at the same time.

-As an added bonus, you’ll have more energy, live longer, and prevent many diseases and illnesses such as heart disease (heart attack/strokes), diabetes, and dementia (Alzheimer’s, Parkinson’s, memory loss, etc.).
+As an added bonus, you’ll have more energy, live longer, and prevent many health problems.

 Low Carbs Is BAD News

 These days everyone is talking about going “low carbs” or “ketogenic” and “high fat” diets.
 Everyone seems to be afraid of carbohydrates because they think it makes them fat.